-Even if you’ve never stepped foot in Las Vegas, chances are you have heard of Caesars Palace, the hotel and casino that has served as a backdrop for Oscar-winning movies and popular TV series.
+Even if you’ve never stepped foot in Las Vegas, chances are you have heard of Caesars Palace, the hotel that has served as a backdrop for Oscar-winning movies and popular TV series.

 Most marketers would do anything for that level of brand awareness.
 But as parent company Caesars Entertainment realized, just because someone has heard of your brand doesn’t mean they’ll become a paying customer.
 Sometimes, to achieve that, a brand also has to shift audience perception.